 What can you find magnet fishing?

 While common finds include rusted nails, screws, bolts, and other small metal objects, enthusiasts also uncover bicycles, shopping trolleys, discarded safes, and sometimes even firearms.
-Lost keys, mobile phones, and electronic devices occasionally surface as well.
+Lost keys, mobile phones, and electronic devices occasionally surface as well as intriguing items like old signage, vintage machinery parts, or military relics, offering glimpses into the past.
+However, every magnet fisherman wants to discover antique coins, jewellery, tools, and even historical artefacts.

 While not every haul results in valuable or historical finds, the excitement of uncovering hidden treasures beneath the water’s surface always adds to the appeal of this unique hobby.